-The trend tends to travel alone, no question about it.
-There are more and more articles from women travelling alone reporting about their experiences.
-But the stories often give me a diffuse feeling of let’s call it tension.
+The trend tends to traveling alone, no question about it.
+There are more and more articles from solo-traveling women and reporting about their experiences.
+But the stories often give me a diffuse feeling of – let’s call it tension.
 Because actually all reports always begin with fear.
-Fear of what others might think, fear of offending people in foreign countries and cultures, fear of loneliness, fear of travelling alone as a woman… And then follows one – for me rather matt: but when you have overcome all this, you will see how well you like it and how strong you become.
+Fear of what others might think, fear of offending people in foreign countries and cultures, fear of loneliness, fear of traveling solo as a woman… The fear is followed by a – for me rather matt: but when you have overcome all your fears, you will see how much you enjoy the trip and how strong it will make you.

 Yes, of course, you emerge stronger from every crisis.
-But travelling alone isn’t always a free decision, often it’s more a result of necessity.
-You can’t find someone who is on holiday at the same time, who has the as much or as little money, who wants to see the same country… At some point, you inevitably think: and if I were to go alone?
-Or maybe a bit more defiant: then I would go alone!
+But traveling alone isn’t always a free decision, often it’s more a result of necessity.
+You can’t find someone who can take a vacation at the same time, who has as much or as little money, who wants to see the same country… At some point, you inevitably think: and if I were to go alone?
+Or maybe a bit more defiant: then I will go alone!

 But if you are already thinking about going abroad in Europe, then I want to make the Côte d’Azur tasty for you with this article.

-8 facts why the Côte d’Azur is great for solo travellers
+8 facts why the Côte d’Azur is great for solo travelers

 1) The culture is similar

-This means for tourists that there are no noticeable differences.
-The same rules apply: Bikini on the beach is okay, topless is sometimes tolerated, nudism only on designated zones.
+This means for tourists that there are no noticeable differences to other European countries.
+The same rules as everywhere else: Bikini on the beach is okay, topless is sometimes tolerated, nudism only on designated zones.
 You go to the restaurant properly dressed and not in beach clothes, men also have to cover their upper body – should be self-evident.
-Also in churches: covering shoulders and knees – in France as in Germany the same question of respect.
+Also in churches: covering shoulders and knees – in France as in the rest of Europe the same question of respect.

 2) Going out to eat